SHIELD: Suppressing Hallucinations In LVLM Encoders via Bias and Vulnerability Defense: Additional Hyper-Parameters Ablation

-Table \ref{tab:beta-ablation} reports the ablation results for the parameter $\beta$, which governs the adaptive plausibility constraint.
-A higher value of $\beta$ enforces stronger truncation, preserving only tokens with high generation probabilities.
+Table \ref{tab:beta-ablation} presents the results of an ablation study on $\beta$, which controls the adaptive plausibility constraint.
+A larger $\beta$ indicates more aggressive truncation, retaining only high-probability tokens.
 As $\beta$ increases, changes in hallucination reduction exhibit minor fluctuations, suggesting that while the adaptive plausibility constraint, as an integral part of contrastive decoding, prevents the generation of implausible content, it plays a limited role in alleviating object hallucinations.